paulscherrerinstitute/PsiIpPackage/CommandRef.md

 Add one or more source files to the IP-Core.
 Note that the source files are not copied into the IP-Core but referenced relatively because usually IP-Cores are delivered as GIT repository and already contain the sources.

 By default all files are compiled into a library named accoding to the IP-Core name and version but the user can optionally choose a different library using the *lib* parameter.

+By default the file type is determined by Vivado automatically.
+However, in some cases this fails (e.g. VHDL 2008 is not recognized, Vivado assumed VHDL 2002).
+In these cases it is useful to explicitly set the file type (e.g. to "VHDL 2008").

 **Parameters**
 <table>